-During the year ended December 31, 2014, the Plan failed the discrimination test.
-Excess contributions totaling \$7,177 are recorded as a liability in the accompanying statement of net assets available for benefits and as a reduction of participant-directed contributions for the year ended December 31, 2014.
-The Plan reimbursed these excess contributions to its participants during 2015.
+The Plan passed the discrimination test for the year ended December 31, 2014; therefore, there were no refunds of excess contributions.
+During the year ended December 31, 2013, the Plan failed the discrimination test.
+Excess contributions totaling \$38,617 are recorded as a liability in the accompanying statement of net assets available for benefits and as a reduction of participant-directed contributions for the year ended December 31, 2013.
+The Plan reimbursed these excess contributions to its participants during 2014.